cakephp/docs/en/orm/table-objects.rst

 Entity objects represent a single record or row in your database.
 Entities allow you to define custom behavior on a per-record basis and model the domain of your application.
-See the :ref:`entities` documentation for more information on creating your entity objects.
+See the :doc:`/orm/entities` documentation for more information on creating your entity objects.

 Customizing the Entity Class a Table Uses